-2011 Discretionary Bonuses
+2012 Discretionary Bonuses

-In addition to the non-equity incentives described above, each of the Named Executive Officers was eligible to receive an additional discretionary bonus upon such terms and conditions as might be determined by the Chief Executive Officer, subject to the approval of the Compensation Committee, or, in the case of the Chief Executive Officer, as might be determined by the Compensation Committee.
-Additional discretionary bonuses were approved for Messrs.
-Lydecker and Penny for 2011 in the amounts of \$47,828 and \$70,000, respectively, in recognition of exceptional performance including, in the case of Mr. Lydecker, leadership in developing and successfully implementing sales contests in addition to performance of his regional responsibilities and, in the case of Mr. Penny, performance of duties associated with the office of Chief Acquisitions Officer and the performance of the region for which he was responsible.
+Each of the Named Executive Officers eligible for the non-equity incentives described above, was also eligible to receive an additional discretionary bonus upon such terms and conditions as might be determined by the Chief Executive Officer, subject to the approval of the Compensation Committee, or, in the case of the Chief Executive Officer, as might be determined by the Compensation Committee.
+Such an additional discretionary bonus was approved for Mr. Strianese for 2012 in the amount of \$16,366 in recognition of exceptional performance, including the assumption of responsibility for oversight of the entire Wholesale Brokerage Division.

-The 2011 non-equity incentive payouts and discretionary bonuses are also shown in the Summary Compensation Table on page 24 under the "Bonus" and "Non-Equity Incentive Plan Compensation" columns, as applicable.
+The 2012 non-equity incentive payouts and discretionary bonuses are also shown in the Summary Compensation Table on page 24 under the "Bonus" and "Non-Equity Incentive Plan Compensation" columns, as applicable.

 Long-Term Compensation: Performance Stock Plan, 2000 Incentive Stock Option Plan, and 2010 Stock Incentive Plan.
 We emphasize long-term variable compensation at the senior executive levels because of our desire to reward effective long-term management decision-making and our desire to retain executive officers who have the potential to impact both our short-term and long-term profitability.
 Long-term incentives are designed to focus attention on long-range objectives and future returns to shareholders, and are presently delivered to the Named Executive Officers through the SIP, and, until its suspension in April 2010, through the PSP.
 The Compensation Committee administers our SIP, PSP and our ISO Plan, and may grant shares of performance stock under the SIP and, until April of 2010, under the PSP, to key employees based upon compensation levels, sales production levels and performance evaluations.
-In 2011, grants of stock pursuant to the SIP were made to each of the Named Executive Officers, as described more fully below.
+In 2012, no grants of stock pursuant to the SIP were made to any of the Named Executive Officers, with the exception of Mr. Chris Walker.
+The grant to Mr. Chris Walker is described more fully below.